tobiasjcat/ice_end/dailylogs.md

 We investigated Velatra a bit more.
 Kristif detected magic and found that Velatra is encased in illusion magic.

 Marlow intimidated Velatra into having her remove her ring which hiding her true elvish appearance.
 Her skin is weathered and she is carrying a bow.
 She looks weary and like she has been through a lot.
-Her name is Teveti.
+Her name is Taaveti.
 She admits the lich was made up she wants to capture Aleuwyn alive.

 She wants to keep the blocks on inter-planar travel and if that means keeping Aleuwyn alive, that's what she'll fight for.